SAP/SapMachine/index.md

 ## [](#Repository) Repository setup

-This repository contains sevaral branches.
+This repository contains several branches.
 The default *master* branch only contains this README file.
 The *jdk/...* branches are direct mirrors of the corresponding OpenJDK Mercurial repositories (e.g. the *jdk/jdk* branch is a mirror of *http://hg.openjdk.java.net/jdk/jdk*).
 Finally, the *sapmachine/...* branches are the actual source of the SapMachine releases with specific bug fixes and enhancements.
 We regularly (usually on a weekly base) merge the *jdk/* branches into the corresponding *sapmachine/* branches.

 ## [](#Support) How to obtain support
 Please create a [new issue](https://github.com/SAP/SapMachine/issues/new) if you find any problems.